ToBlick/cs101/slides/welcome.md

 ## Notes

-I write notes for most lecture topics.
+There are notes for most lecture topics by [Amos Bloomberg](https://knowledge.kitchen/).
 You may find them useful but incomplete.

 ---